Welcome to the Department of Information Studies (DIS)

 - Digital Preservation

-- Undergraduate degrees, Postgraduate Master’s, and PhD studies
+- Undergraduate degrees, Postgraduate Masters and PhD programmes

-- Distance learning - you can study for a professional qualification while in the workplace (within 2 years or over 2-5 years)
+- Distance learning with online course introductions and learning resources delivered via a Virtual Learning Environment - so that you can study for a professional qualification while in the workplace (within 2 years or over 2-5 years for those planning to take a UK Government Loan)

-All of our postgraduate degrees are professionally accredited by the Chartered Institute of Library and Information Professionals (CILIP) and/or the Archives and Records Association UK and Ireland (ARA).
-This means that you can have confidence in receiving excellent teaching, top academic support, and a professionally accredited qualification at the end of your studies.
+Our degree programmes are professionally accredited either by CILIP: The Library and Information Association, the Archives and Records Association UK and Ireland (ARA) or by both.
+You will receive excellent teaching and academic support, and a professionally accredited qualification at the end of your studies.

 Staff expertise is complemented through close professional links both locally and nationally.
-Contributions to teaching, practical work and research projects are made by the National Library of Wales, local record offices, the University’s library services, and national memory organisations such as the British Library, as well as fellow members of the Digital Preservation Coalition.
+Contributions to teaching, practical work, and research projects are made by the National Library of Wales, Royal Commission on Ancient and Historical Monuments in Wales, local record offices and museums, the University’s library services, and national memory organisations such as the British Library, as well as fellow members of the Digital Preservation Coalition.

 Dr Anoush Simon